jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Xorn.md

 RacialMods: +4 Perception
 Languages: Common, Terran
 SQ:
+SpecialAbilities:
+  All-Around Vision (Ex): >
-SpecialAbilities: All-Around Vision (Ex) A xorn sees in all directions at the same time, giving it a +4 racial bonus on Perception checks.
+    A xorn sees in all directions at the same time, giving it a +4 racial bonus on Perception checks.
 A xorn cannot be flanked.
   Earth Glide (Ex): >
     A xorn can glide through any sort of natural earth or stone as easily as a fish swims through water.
 Its burrowing leaves no sign of its passage nor hint at its presence to creatures that don't possess tremorsense.
 A move earth spell cast on an area containing a xorn moves the xorn back 30 feet, stunning the creature for 1 round unless it succeeds on a DC 15 Fortitude save.
 SpellsKnown: